How to Preserve Collagen: What Works & What’s a Waste

 In-clinic: RF microneedling or micropen sessions every 3–6 months

 Don’t go overboard, you’re recharging, not sanding.
 If your skin is irritated, peeling, or reactive, this is not the time to add needles.
-If your barrier is wrecked, skip this and read this article.
+If your barrier is wrecked, skip this completely and read this article first.

 Red Light Therapy

-Red light stimulates collagen production when used consistently.
+Red light therapy helps support collagen production if you use it consistently.
 Consistency beats intensity.
-This works because of repetition, not because one session did something dramatic.
 Five random sessions won’t outperform a boring routine.

 Tools I love: Solawave Wand